Tilted sensitivity analysis in matched observational studies: Background and review

 \subsection{Sensitivity analysis after matching}

 There are $I$ matched sets formed on the basis of pretreatment covariates.
-For notational ease we assume that the $i$th of $I$ matched sets contains 1 treated individual and $n_i-1$ controls, but the proposals herein extend immediately to matched structures returned by full matching \citep{han04, kan16}; see \citet[Problem 4.12]{obs} for details of the extension.
+For notational ease we assume that the $i$th of $I$ matched sets contains 1 treated individual and $n_i-1$ controls, but the proposals herein extend immediately to matched structures returned by full matching \citep{han04}; see \citet[Problem 4.12]{obs} for details of the extension.
 Let $Z_{ij}$ be the treatment indicator for the $j$th individual in the $i$th matched set, taking the value 1 if treated and 0 otherwise.
 Let $y_{1ij}$ and $y_{0ij}$ be the potential outcomes under treatment and control, let $x_{ij}$ be the vector of observed covariates, and let $0\leq u_{ij}\leq 1$ be an unobserved covariate for the $ij$th individual.
 The observed response for individual $ij$ is $Y_{ij} = Z_{ij}y_{1ij} + (1-Z_{ij})y_{0ij}$; implicit in this representation is that the Stable Unit-Treatment Value Assumption (SUTVA) holds \citep{rub74}.
-Let $\mathbf{Z} = (Z_{11},....,Z_{In_I})^T$ be the vector of treatment assignments across all matched sets, let $\mathbf{Z}_i = (Z_{i1},...,Z_{in_i})^T$ be the assignments in matched set $i$, and let the analogous notation hold for other quantities such as $\mathbf{u}_i = (u_{i1},...,u_{in_i})^T$.
+Let $\mathbf{Z} = (Z_{11},...,Z_{In_I})^T$ be the vector of treatment assignments across all matched sets, let $\mathbf{Z}_i = (Z_{i1},...,Z_{in_i})^T$ be the assignments in matched set $i$, and let the analogous notation hold for other quantities such as $\mathbf{u}_i = (u_{i1},...,u_{in_i})^T$.
 Let $\mathbf{Y}_\mathbf{Z}$ be the lexicographically ordered vector of observed responses under assignment $\mathbf{Z}$.
 Let $\mathcal{F} = \{y_{0ij}, y_{1ij}, x_{ij}, u_{ij}\}$ be the features of the observed study population, let $\Omega = \{\mathbf{z} : \sum_{j=1}^{n_{i}}z_{ij} = 1, \;\; i=1,...,I\}$ be the set of treatment assignments satisfying the matched design, and let $\mathcal{Z} = \{\mathbf{Z}\in \Omega\}$.

 Letting $\pi_{ij} = \text{pr}(Z_{ij}\mid \mathcal{F})$, the sensitivity model introduced in \citet{ros87} proposes the following logit model for the assignment probabilities: where $\Gamma \geq 1$ is a sensitivity parameter controlling the impact of unmeasured confounding on the assignment probabilities.
 Observe that at $\Gamma=1$, all individuals in the same matched set have the same assignment probabilities.
-Conditioning on $\mathcal{Z}$ to return attention to the matched structure at hand, we have such that conditioning on $\mathcal{Z}$ removes dependence on the nuisance parameters $\kappa_i$.
-At $\Gamma=1$, conditioning on $\mathcal{Z}$ recovers the usual randomization distribution in a block-randomized experiment. $\Gamma > 1$ allows for departures from this idealized experiment.